ramphub/EclipseCucumber/README.md

 It may also serve as a starting point to setup/learn GIT, Eclipse environment which will be our dev setup.

+FEEL FREE TO COMMIT/CHANGE/IMPROVE this project.
+You can practice GIT commands with it too..

 ## Getting Started